SleepingPurin/Quality-Preserving-Streaming-GS/README.md

 ## Acknowledgement

 This repository is built upon [TRACE](https://github.com/vLAR-group/TRACE) and [3DGStream](https://github.com/SJoJoK/3DGStream).
 We thank the authors for releasing their code.

-## Citation

-Please cite 3DGStream, TRACE, and 3D Gaussian Splatting if you use this code.

 ```bibtex
 @InProceedings{sun20243dgstream,
     author    = {Sun, Jiakai and Jiao, Han and Li, Guangyuan and Zhang, Zhanjie and Zhao, Lei and Xing, Wei},